4th CALS Conference on Rural Emergency Care

 - The CALS Hospital Program

-- Management of the Complex Transitional Care Patient
+- Management of the Complicated Transitional Care Patient

 - Best New Critical Care Literature for Rural Providers